everlasterVR/everlastervr.github.io/_includes/naturalis/v1_1/local_distortion_physics/default_settings.md

 | Stretching Effect | 0.30 |
 | Stretching Sensitivity | 0.50 |

-Fat Collider Friction increases slightly with stretching in order to reduce slipping a when an object is pushing against the mesh.
+Fat Collider Friction increases slightly with stretching in order to reduce slipping when an object is pushing against the mesh.

 ### Fat Distance Limit